jeremycherfas/user/pages/03.blog/peanuts-and-world-affairs/item.md

     enabled: '1'
 ---

+!!
+The resurrection of the Carolina African Runner peanut prompted me to look into the history of the peanut in West Africa, because that's where the Carolina African Runner came from.
+This is a bit of what I found, based mostly on papers by [George E. Brooks](http://www.jstor.org/stable/181097) and [Stanley B. Alpern](http://www.jstor.org/stable/3171994).

 The resurrection of the [Carolina African Runner peanut](http://www.npr.org/sections/thesalt/2016/12/29/506603462/the-lost-ancestral-peanut-of-the-south-is-revived) has been greeted with joy throughout the land. [^4] That it came to America with enslaved people from West Africa is undisputed; few people, however, seem interested in what peanuts were doing in West Africa in the first place, given that their ancestral home is in South America.
 I decided to dig a little deeper.

 ===